Louise Weinberg: Contributions to legal theory

 In 1977 Weinberg introduced the concept of "judicial federalism."
 She engaged in a 1989 debate with Martin Redish concerning controversial federal judicial lawmaking, and clarified the nature of federal common law.
 Weinberg concentrated on choice-of-law theory, and proposed a reconceptualization of the field, ultimately achieving a unification of the concepts of due process, rationality, and tiered scrutiny with choice of law.
 Weinberg became interested in uncovering hidden rationales in Supreme Court cases, and in this interest clarified the causative role of the Dred Scott case in the coming of the Civil War, countering revisionist normalization of Dred Scott while showing that judicial attempts to reverse Dred Scott, as opposed to constitutional amendment, would have been counterproductive.
 In 2003, when Marbury v.
 Madison, the early Supreme Court case placing the federal government under the rule of law, came under revisionist attack, Weinberg published her defense of the case.
 Throughout she was interested in the problem of instantiating justice within the American dual-law, dual-court, multistate legal systems, and on the histories of the times in the backgrounds of supreme court cases on these systems.

 Retirement: Steven Weinberg legacy & Louise Weinberg Lecture

 Louise Weinberg retired in 2021.
 She edited the memoirs of her husband, the Nobel laureate physicist, Steven Weinberg (1933-2021), Steven Weinberg; A Life in Physics (Cambridge University Press 2023).
 She arranged for the publication of a biography of Steven Weinberg with the biographer Graham Farmelo.
 She donated the papers of Steven Weinberg to the Harry Ransom Center at the University of Texas.

-In retirement Louise Weinberg published a novel, Up at the Castlereigh (2023), and two volumes of short stories, Millennial Guy and Other Stories (2023), and The English Lad and Other Stories (2023).
+In retirement Louise Weinberg published a novel, Up at the Castlereigh (2023), and three volumes of short stories, Millennial Guy and Other Stories (2023), The English Lad and Other Stories (2023), and The Poet and Other Stories (2025).
 In 2023 the University of Texas School of Law hosted the inaugural Louise Weinberg Lecture in the Administration of Justice.
 The inaugural lecture was delivered by Vicki Jackson.